Top tips for managing hedgerows

 Hedgerows are a dynamic habitat that require management.
 Managing hedgerows on a cycle ensures their health and long term survival.
 Here are some top tips for managing hedgerows.

-When we cut hedges at the same point year after year, it will produce fewer flowers and fruits for wildlife, will lose its lower branches and the hedge will become leggy and in risk of invasion, gappiness and eventually even failure.
-Trimming to a slightly higher and wider point each year will help prevent this, and the hedge can be re-shaped when needed.
+When hedges are cut at the same point year after year, fewer flowers and fruit are produced and the food available to wildlife is reduced.
+Following this management regime, the hedges will lose their lower branches over time and become leggy and at risk of invasion.
+Eventually, the hedes will become ‘gappy’ and in some instances, can be lost altogether.
+Trimming to a slightly higher and wider point each year by following a system of incremental cutting, will help to prevent this outcome.
+The hedge can then be re-shaped when needed.

-No matter your annual management, at one point or other the lower parts of the hedge vegetation will get a bit thin and the hedge will need more dramatic action like laying or even coppicing.
-This only needs to be done every 40+ years to keep the hedge healthy and valuable for our wildlife.
+Regardless of the annual management employed, eventually the lower parts of the hedge vegetation will thin and the hedge will require rejuvenation.
+This can be done through laying or coppicing the hedge and only needs to be done every 40+ years to keep the hedge healthy and valuable for wildlife.
 See the hedgerow management cycle for more information.

-Hedgerow trees, especially native ones, are fantastic for wildlife and will increase both the individual numbers and diversity of species inhabiting your hedge.
-Old trees are especially valuable as their rot holes and dead wood are amazing roost sites for birds and bats, and can also provide the increasingly rare habitat needed for an incredible array of rare invertebrates.
+Hedgerow trees, especially native ones, are fantastic for wildlife and will increase both the abundance and diversity of species inhabiting a hedge.
+Old trees are especially valuable as their rot holes and dead wood are amazing roost sites for birds and bats.
+They can also provide the increasingly rare habitat needed for an incredible array of rare invertebrates.

-Take care not to damage any of your hedgerow trees when trimming, and select some new young trees growing in your hedge to save from the flail, which will then become the big old hedgerow trees of the future.
+Take care not to damage any hedgerow trees when trimming, and select some new young trees growing in a hedge to save from the flail.
+These will then become the big old hedgerow trees of the future.

 Leave trimming to late winter wherever possible, ideally January or February.
-This allows birds and small mammals to feed on wild berries and fruits, keeping them sustained through winter.
-Cutting earlier cuts off the majority of this food source, making the winter months harder for wildlife.
+This allows birds and small mammals to feed on wild berries and fruits, keeping them sustained through the winter.
+Cutting earlier removes the majority of this food source, making the winter months harder for wildlife.

-Hedges should never be cut in bird breeding season which extends from 1st March to 31st August, (unless safety reasons necessitate it) as this can disturb or destroy nests, egg clutches or chicks which are all protected by law.
+Hedges should never be cut in the bird breeding season which extends from 1st March to 31st August (unless safety reasons necessitate it).
+This is because cutting can disturb or destroy nests, egg clutches or chicks, all of which are protected by law.

-The good news is it is best not to cut every year!
-Cutting once every two or three years increases the flower and berry production, which is often only produced on 2 year and older stems.
+The good news is that, it is best not to cut every year!
+Cutting once every two or three years increases flower and berry abundance, as these are often only produced on two year and older stems.

-The benefit of this is that you can cut your hedges on rotation and so only have to cut ½ or 1/3 of your hedges in any one year.
-Al alternative is cutting just one side of each hedge every year, which will halve your cutting time and leave berries on each hedge.
+The benefit of this is that hedges can be cut on rotation, so that only ½ or 1/3 of hedges are cut in any one year.
+An alternative is cutting just one side of each hedge every year, which will halve the cutting time and leave berries on each hedge.

-Gaps in hedges not only reduce the total habitat area of a hedge, but also their value as a corridor for wildlife.
+Gaps in hedges not only reduce the total area of a hedge habitat, but also their value as a corridor for wildlife.
 Even small gaps in a hedgerow can be an obstacle to dormouse dispersal which can lead to isolated populations more at risk of local extinction.

-Plant up any gaps with a range of native shrub or tree species, and make sure young whips are protected.
-Increasing the number of plant species included will help provide food in the form of flower forage or fruit throughout the year.
-It also helps increase the diversity of insect and animal species, some of which depend of particular plant species to survive.
+Any gaps can be planted up with a range of native shrub or tree species.
+Young whips can be protected when doing this, in areas where they are at a high risk of being foraged.
+Increasing the number of plant species in a hedge will help to provide food in the form of flower forage or fruit throughout the year.
+A greater plant species diversity also helps to increase the diversity of insect and animal species, some of which depend on particular plants to survive.